Oasis Academy Temple Quarter has been featured in the Bristol Live, as artist renditions of the new home for 1,600 students get released.

 About the Academy

-Oasis Academy Temple Quarter* will serve the community around the Temple Quarter Enterprise Zone within Bristol.
+Oasis Academy Temple Quarter will serve the community around the Temple Quarter Enterprise Zone within Bristol.
 It will be a co-educational Secondary Academy for students aged 11 to 18.
-As part of the Oasis family, OA Temple Quarter will follow the Oasis model of inclusion and will therefore be inclusive of all, and open to those of all faiths and none.
+Our academy will follow the Oasis model of inclusion and will therefore be inclusive of all, and open to those of all faiths and none.
 Admissions will be based on proximity from the Academy.

 The Academy is currently in the pre-opening phase.
-Oasis Community Learning is working closely with our partners Bristol City Council and the Education and Skills Funding Agency to locate a site for the Academy that will best serve our students and local community.
-We look forward to publicising further details about the Academy, including the location and opening date, in the very near future.
+Oasis Community Learning is working closely with our partners Bristol City Council, Department for Education and developer Square Bay, to design and build an academy that will best serve our students and local community.
+We look forward to publicising further details about the academy, including consultation opportunities and proposed opening date, in the near future.

 We aim to harness the vast cultural and economic richness of the surrounding area for the benefit of our local children, their families and the community.
 We will develop an Academy which has outstanding educational outcomes and also creates a new shift in the way business and education partner to provide rich experience and opportunity for our young minds.